plone/training/manual/_sources/views_3.txt

 ``tal:condition="not:view/talks"``
     this is a fallback for when no talks are returned by out method talks.
 It then return an empty list (remember ``results = []``?)

-``tal:content="talk/average_rating | nothing"``
-    you might remember there is no key 'average_rating' in the dict that we return.
-The '|' ("or") character is used to find an alternative value to a path if the first path evaluates to ``nothing`` or does not exist.
-The | ("or") is the logical 'or' and will be used if no value exists.

-    What will not work is ``tal:content="python:talk['average_rating'] or ''"``.
-Who knows what it will yield?
-We'll get ``KeyError: 'average_rating'``.
-In fact it is bad practice to use | too often since it'll swallow errors like a typo in ``tal:content="talk/averange_ratting | nothing"`` and you might wonder why there are no ratings later on...

-    Keep in mind that you can't and should not use it to prevent errors like a try/except-block.
-But in this case it's pretty useful since our code does not break event though we have not implemented ratings yet.

 Setting a custom view as default-view on an object
 --------------------------------------------------